 More on New Zealand Travel

-This was section number 4 of our New Zealand South Island round trip.
-You will find all other sections on my New Zealand category page:
+This was section number 4 of our New Zealand South Island road trip.
+You will find all other sections on the road trip main page:

 Campervan trip on New Zealand South Island